 The degeneracy of the lowest-lying Landau mode is governed by the magnetic-field quanta $\abs{k_d}$.
 Each mode in the finite volume has a degeneracy equal to the magnetic flux quanta, $\abs{k_d}$.
 Thus, for a baryon with charge $q_B$ the degeneracy for the first and second field strengths considered, $k_d=\pm 1,\ \pm 2$, are

 For example, the proton's degeneracy for the first and second field strengths are 3 and 6 respectively.

-In evaluating Eq.~\ref{eqn:19Draft}, one can also consider the case of fixing $n=1$, and considering only one of the degenerate eigenmodes through an optimisation procedure.
-To ensure excellent overlap with the source, one rotates the $U(1)$ eigenmode basis to maximise overlap with the baryon source.
-Recalling the baryon delta-function source in the $x$-$y$ plane $\rho(x,y)=\delta_{x0}\, \delta_{y0}$, one proceeds to optimise the overlap of the source with the first mode $i=1$ by maximising the value of $\left | \braket{\rho\,}{\,\psi_{i=1,\vec{B}}} \right |^2$.
+In evaluating Eq.~\ref{eqn:19Draft}, one can also consider the case of fixing $n=1$ and considering only one of the degenerate eigenmodes through an optimization procedure.
+To ensure excellent overlap with the source, we rotate the $U(1)$ eigenmode basis to maximize overlap with the baryon source.
+Recalling the baryon delta-function source in the $x$-$y$ plane $\rho(x,y)=\delta_{x0}\, \delta_{y0}$, we proceed to optimize the overlap of the source with the first mode $i=1$ by maximizing the value of $\left | \braket{\rho\,}{\,\psi_{i=1,\vec{B}}} \right|^2$.
 An optional phase is then applied such that $\psi_{i=1,\vec{B}}(0,0)$ is purely real at the source point.
 Illustrations of these eigenmodes are provided in Ref.~\cite{bignell2020nucleon}.

-Ref.~\cite{bignell2020nucleon} found that results using the one unrotated degenerate mode where the Landau wave function's peak is centred on the quark source were almost indistinguishable to those using an optimised linear combination of the degenerate modes.
-As such, we perform the final-state charged baryon projection using the single degenerate mode peaked at the source.
 For large field strengths, the probability density of the projection mode has a Gaussian shape.
-As the field strength decreases the width of the Gaussian increases, making the probability distribution flatter as zero field strength is approached.
-Landau mode probability densities for charge $|q_B|=1$ baryons in fields strengths $|q_d|=1$ and $2$ are illustrated in Fig.~\ref{fig:LandauDensities}.
+As the field strength decreases the width of the Gaussian increases, making the probability distribution flatter as zero-field strength is approached.
+Landau-mode probability densities for charge $|q_B|=1$ baryons in fields strengths $|k_d|=1$ and $2$ are illustrated in Fig.~\ref{fig:LandauDensities}.